Andy Rooney: Personal life

-Rooney also had a sister, Nancy Reynolds Rooney (1915–2007).
+Rooney also had a sister, Nancy Reynolds Rooney (1913–2007).

 Rooney lived in the Rowayton section of Norwalk, Connecticut, and in Rensselaerville, New York, and was a longtime season ticket holder for the New York Giants.

 Death

-Rooney was hospitalized on October 25, 2011, after developing postoperative complications from an undisclosed surgical procedure, and died on November 4, 2011, at the age of 92, less than five weeks after his last appearance on 60 Minutes.
+Rooney was hospitalized on October 25, 2011, after developing postoperative complications from an undisclosed surgical procedure, and died on November 4, 2011, at the age of 92, fewer than five weeks after his last appearance on 60 Minutes.